 This presentation contains forward-looking information within the meaning of applicable Canadian and United States securities legislation.
 All information contained in this presentation, other than statements of current and historical fact, is forward-looking information.
-Often, but not always, forward-looking information can be identified by the use of words such as "plans", "expects", "budget", "guidance", "scheduled", "estimates", "forecasts", "strategy", "target", "intends", "objective", "goal", "understands", "anticipates" and "believes" (and variations of these or similar words) and statements that certain actions, events or results "may", "could", "would", "might" "occur" or "be achieved" or "will be taken" (and variations of these or similar expressions).
+Often, but not always, forward-looking information can be identified by the use of words such as "plans", "expects", "budget", "guidance", "scheduled", "estimates", "forecasts", "strategy", "target", "intends", "objective", "goal", "understands", "anticipates" and "believes" (and variations of these or similar words) and statements that certain actions, events or results "may", "could", "would", "should", "might" "occur" or "be achieved" or "will be taken" (and variations of these or similar expressions).
 All of the forward-looking information in this presentation is qualified by this cautionary note.

 Forward-looking information is not, and cannot be, a guarantee of future results or events.
-Forward-looking information is based on, among other things, opinions, assumptions, estimates and analyses that, while considered reasonable by the company at the date the forward-looking information is provided, inherently are subject to significant risks, uncertainties, contingencies and other factors that may cause actual results and events to be materially different from those expressed or implied by the forward-looking information are described under the heading "Risk Factors" in the ASCU Final prospectus dated November 9, 2021 and filed on SEDAR, and our management's discussion and analysis for the nine months ended September 30, 2021.
+Forward-looking information is based on, among other things, opinions, assumptions, estimates and analyses that, while considered reasonable by the company at the date the forward-looking information is provided, inherently are subject to significant risks, uncertainties, contingencies and other factors that may cause actual results and events to be materially different from those expressed or implied by the forward-looking information.
+The risks, uncertainties, contingencies and other factors that may cause actual results to differ materially from those expressed or implied by the forward-looking information are described under the heading "Risk Factors" in the ASCU Final prospectus dated November 9, 2021 and filed on SEDAR, and recent financial disclosures.
 Should one or more risk, uncertainty, contingency or other factor materialize or should any factor or assumption prove incorrect, actual results could vary materially from those expressed or implied in the forward-looking information.
 Accordingly, you should not place undue reliance on forward-looking information.
 ASCU does not assume any obligation to update or revise any forward-looking information after the date of this presentation or to explain any material difference between subsequent actual events and any forward-looking information, except as required by applicable law.
 This presentation contains certain financial measures which are not recognized under IFRS, such as cash cost, sustaining and all-in sustaining cash cost per pound of copper.
 For a detailed description of each of the non-IFRS financial performance measures used in this presentation, please refer to ASCU's management's discussion and analysis for the nine months ended September 30, 2021 available on SEDAR at www.sedar.com.
 All amounts in this presentation are in U.S. dollars unless otherwise noted.